smellyshovel/vue-custom-context-menu/README.md

 </p>
 ```

-The above pattern can become quite useful if you want to globally disable the native Context Menu and at the same time provide custom ones for only certain elements/components.
+The above pattern can become quite useful if you want to globally disable the native Context Menus for the entire app and at the same time provide custom ones for only certain elements/components.

 ### `<context-menu-item>`